obmarg/cynic/cynic-book/src/derives/query-fragments.md

 - The `feature` attribute can be used to feature flag parts of a query, allowing cynic to support different versions of a schema with the same `QueryFragments`.
 See [feature flagging queries][2] for more details.
+- The `default` attribute tells cynic to use a fields `Default` impl instead of `Option::None` when a field is null.

 ### Related